Promoting attachment, learning and well-being for parents of children aged 1 to 6 years.

 The Early Years Programme facilitator training is suitable for a range of professionals, including:

-• HSE Primary Care Teams such as Psychologists and Public Health Nurses
+• NHS and HSE Primary Care Teams such as Psychologists and Public Health Nurses

 • Family Resource Centres